Bridge00/bridge00.github.io/index.md

 Hello!
-I am Bhrij Patel.
+I am Bhrij ("Bridge") Patel.
 I am a first-year CS PhD student at the UMD - College Park.

 I recently graduated from Duke University ('22) with a double major in CS and Math and a minor in Creative Writing.
 During my undergrad, I was advised by [Dr. Cynthia Rudin](https://www.youtube.com/channel/UCFAkntpj2aOBJ1q4o4FhVwQ/featured) in her [Interpretable ML Lab](https://users.cs.duke.edu/~cynthia/) (previously the Prediction Analysis Lab).